westonplatter/fast_arrow/README.md

 # PLEASE NOTE - PROJECT IS UNMAINTAINED
 There are some other fantastic Robinhood focused python clients out there.

 I'd suggest finding them and using them going forward.
-Cheers!

 # fast_arrow